About

 Tea takes pride in being a platform for UF undergraduate students of all identities.
 Our meetings are safe spaces and we work each day to create a place of security, positivity, and support for our staff and for the rest of the students at UF.

 We create our magazine with the intent to showcase the voices less heard.
-We have worked with the Harn Museum of Art, Civic Media CenterHow Bazar, The University of Florida Department of English, and other Gainesville communities and companies who also work to foster diverse learning and research environments.
+We have worked with The Lynx bookstorethe Harn Museum of Art, Civic Media CenterHow Bazar, The University of Florida Department of English, and other Gainesville communities and companies who also work to foster diverse learning and research environments.

-Our Executive Cabinet at the Tea 24 Release Party.
-2022
+Our Editorial Board at the Tea 26 Release Party, 2024

 Tea Volume 1, Issue 2, created by Matthew DeVille and his team in 1996.
 Image from the Grand Reading Room archives.